prisma/labels/README.md

 - Run `gh auth login`

 ## First, check the labels on the destination repository

-When a repository is created it comes with default labels.
-Go to https://github.com/prisma/my-destination-repo/labels and delete labels before copying the new ones.
+Go to the repository where you want to copy the labels, https://github.com/prisma/my-destination-repo/labels and delete uneeded labels.

 ## Second, copy the labels to the destination repository